urbanadventurer/Android-PIN-Bruteforce/README.md

 - [DONE] Crack PIN list in reverse (to find which recent PIN unlocked the device)
 - [DONE] Implement configurable lockscreen prompt
 - [DONE] Implement cooldown change after 10 attempts
+- [WORKING] Find/test more devices to bruteforce
 - Add progress bar
 - Add ETA
 - ASCII art
 - Nicer GUI for NetHunter
-- Find/test more devices to bruteforce (iPhone)
+- Implement for iPhone
 - Try to detect when phone is unlocked (Use Nethunter camera as a sensor?)
 - Crack Android Patterns (try common patterns first)